Great Māhele: Alien Land Ownership Act

 While opponents Kamehameha IV, Kamehameha V and missionary physician Gerrit Judd were traveling, on July 10, 1850 the legislature passed the Alien Land Ownership Act.
 It allowed foreigners to hold title to land.
 The Act was written by Chief Justice William Little Lee.
 The justification was the promise of prosperity resulting from an influx of capital and labor.

 Kuleana Act-August 6, 1850

-The Kuleana Act of 1850 allowed commoners to petition for title to land that they cultivated and lived on, similar to the homesteading laws used to manage land tenure in US territories in the nineteenth century.
+The Kuleana Act of 1850 allowed commoners to petition for title to land that they cultivated and lived on, similar to the homesteading laws used to manage land tenure in territories of the United States in the nineteenth century.
 It abolished the right of cultivation and pasturage on the larger, common lands, title of which went to the chief, the crown or the government.

 Ownership of land was a previously unknown concept for ordinary Hawaiians.
 Many did not understand the need to make a claim for land where they already lived and/or worked.
 Communication depended upon word-of-mouth or literacy.
 Making a claim required money to pay for a pre-claim land survey.
 The system required two witnesses to confirm that the claimant had worked the land.